Article Read Time

-In today’s digital age, secure file sharing is an essential part of business operations, especially for small and medium-sized businesses.
+In today’s digital age, secure file sharing is a crucial component of business operations, particularly for small and medium-sized enterprises.
 How often do you have to collaborate on projects digitally or send and receive documents

 from your coworkers?

 With the convenience of file-sharing apps and programs, however, comes the risk of cyber security threats.
-Whether you’re the top dog or the newest intern, it’s crucial to ensure that you are equipped with the knowledge and tools to share files securely.
+Whether you’re the top dog or the newest intern, it’s essential to ensure that you’re equipped with the knowledge and tools to share files securely.

 Popular services like OneDrive, Google Drive, and Dropbox offer encryption,